SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-13-straud-tangental.md

 <i>I tire of hearing this name.</i>

 <i>It has been nearly [two hundred years]({% post_url /fpmc-act-00/1831-06-23-avael-eleven %}) since I first met a young woman going by this name.
-My sleep since this chance meeting has been troubled; it was soon after this parting that I realized that my old friend McCOY was here in the country I'd taken as my own.
+My sleep since this chance meeting has been troubled; it was soon after this parting that I realized that my old friend TRELAINE was here in the country I'd taken as my own.
 The humans have a saying: "Ain't No Rest For the Wicked".</i>

-<i>I knew McCOY, long ago.
+<i>I knew TRELAINE, long ago.
 I knew he was tireless in his loyalty to the old crown.
 I knew that I would get little peace until I could see him dead.</i>

 <i>I contacted old friends.
 I made new friends.
 Seasons grew and subsided, cycling over and over again, lost to memory.
-We tried to burn McCOY alive for his crimes.
+We tried to burn TRELAINE alive for his crimes.
 He escaped.
 We kept fighting.</i>

 <i>Today, I have only recently risen from meditation.
 The bird-song navigates the morning; My butler will be descending to hide in the catacomb.
 His canine will keep me company.</i>
 <br/><br/>